jjanczynska/bayside-bistro/README.md

  * The landing page image

-   * The landing includes a photograph of the actuall restaurant for easy identification by potential customers.
+   * The landing includes a photograph of the actual restaurant for easy identification by potential customers.

 ![Restaurant picture](assets/images/bistro.jpg)